This month is Winter Awareness month! We have important information regarding common mishaps that occur this time of year.

 Washington Family Veterinary Clinic is a full-service animal hospital whose mission is to provide the highest standard of veterinary care for your pets.
 We provide friendly, informative, and supportive services for you and your pet, while maintaining a superior working environment for our employees.

 Our 4,000-square foot facility has four examination rooms, a euthanasia room, large surgery suite, spacious waiting area, EKG, digital radiography, blood pressure and oxygen monitoring.
 We also have an in house blood machine and pharmacy.
-Other services include routine and orthopedic surgeries, specialized vaccinations, prevention and treatment, nutrition and behavior, dental hygiene, micro-chipping, chemotherapy and wellness exams.
+Other services include routine and orthopedic surgeries, specialized vaccinations, prevention and treatment, laser therapy, nutrition and behavior, dental hygiene, micro-chipping, chemotherapy and wellness exams.
 We also carry the Hill's Prescription and Science Diet Line of Canine & Feline Food.

 Our “No-Show” Policy: